 It is a tragedy when Red River Gums die.
 These trees can live to 800 years old and are a link to the pre-colonial past.

-We have a host of attractive trees in Mordialloc, some very old, others adapting to suburbia:
+We have a host of attractive trees in Mordialloc, some ancient, others adapting to suburbia: